 Skeptics SA is a non-profit organisation dedicated to promoting rational investigation of the natural world.
 We do this for various reasons.
 Many of the members seek a handy reference for dealing with much of the misinformation in the world.
 Many feel they should try to understand the world around them rather than just rely on faith from a third party.
-Some, we’re sure, enjoy the lively discussion at our meetings.

 New Meetup group

 There is now a group of skeptics meeting through Meetup: you're invited to join them via Thinking and Drinking: Skeptics in the Pub.